Mikbrosim/ChemicalEngineering/README.md

 Examples of a few mass and mole balances can be seen in [Examples](/examples).
 And an example of a drawing can be seen below

 ![drawing of example4.2-2](/examples/example4.2-2.png)

+# TODO.
+The rejection factor can be diferrent per compound, implement membrane with such capabilities
+# concentration